 Only time will tell.

-Still, we want to leap ahead and suggest several web design trends that might penetrate even deeper in the contemporary web designs.
+Still, we want to leap ahead and suggest several web design trends that might penetrate even deeper in the contemporary website developments used by designers world-wide.

 Let’s get started.

-Incidentally, if you want to keep your pulse on the web design industry, make sure you've seen (and used the RSS feed file) from our MUST-READ web design blogs list of 2018.
+Incidentally, if you want to keep your pulse on the website design industry, make sure you've seen (and used the RSS feed file) from our MUST-READ web design blogs list of 2018.

-Web Design Trend #1: Micro / Mini Interactions
+1. Web Design Trend: Micro / Mini Interactions

 Responsive designs can adjust to any screen size on the fly.